“For mermaids are the most unnatural of creatures and their hearts are empty of love.”

 It is rare that a book with a lovely cover and an intriguing premise lives up to its packaging, yet not only was this book written so incredibly well, it also challenged me to think about what it was trying to say: for if I were to describe the moral of this story, there are almost too many intricacies for me to begin unraveling.

-For one, the mermaid’s presence in this narrative was highly fascinating to me.
+For one, the mermaid’s presence in this narrative is quite a fascinating tool.
 There are striking themes and dichotomies being set up between characters so that things are being said about freedom, self-fulfillment, and identity, and I walked away very contemplative in that regard: the author strikes key chords in relevant issues like marriage and self-autonomy, and I thought such themes were nicely tackled.

 Furthermore, I enjoyed how easy this book was to follow.
 It reads like a classic in the fashion of Jane Eyre and Dorian Gray, and the prose was lyrical, intricate, and poetic, and it’s probably one of the most well-written books I’ve read in a while: it flowed easily enough for me to speed up whenever I needed some respite from the world-building, yet it offered just the right amount of craft for me admire at a more leisurely pace.

-And the best thing is, the story felt familiar yet wholly unique!
-It addressed cerebral themes that are prevalent in historical fiction (i.e. women’s issues and struggles to conform to standards), but with the enigma of the mermaid’s significance hanging over these characters, there was a sense of omniscience and atmosphere permeating this narrative that prompted me to inhale-read this book in one sitting.
+And the best thing is, the story feels familiar yet wholly unique!
+It addresses cerebral themes that are prevalent in historical fiction (i.e. women’s issues and struggles to conform to standards), but with the enigma of the mermaid’s significance hanging over these characters, there was a sense of omniscience and atmosphere permeating this narrative that prompted me to inhale-read this book in one sitting.

 Bottom line, this book achieved the perfect balance between flowery writing and a clean-flowing story, and it engaged me from start to finish.
-There are a few unresolved threads that left me for want, but in the large scheme of the narrative, this book was crisp and entertaining, and it was an absolute pleasure to read.
+There are a few unresolved threads that left me in want, but in the larger scheme of this narrative, this book is crisp, entertaining, and an absolute pleasure to read.

 “We all must die one day.
 I ought not to leave the world just as I found it.”